cyberphone/doc/payments/review-secure-payment-confirmation.md

 - Google: G-Pay
 - Stripe, Adyen, et al: Unique payment experiences
 - VISA/MC/AMEX: Click-to-Pay
-- EMVCo: Secure Remote Commerce and 3D Secure
+- EMVCo: Secure Remote Commerce and 3D Secure standards

 Since such a system would obviously create considerable friction, the W3C adopted the system developed by Google and Stripe (which has